Changes to St George’s Audiology Services in response to Covid-19 pandemic

 On this page:

-In light of Covid-19 pandemic, there is an alteration in the way we provide the service to our users.
-The Trust is currently working towards offering more routine appointments with consideration of local and national infection control and prevention guidance.
+In light of Covid-19 pandemic and the new variant of Covid-19, there is an alteration in the way we provide the service to our users.
+The Trust is offering reduced appointments with consideration of local and national infection control and prevention guidance.
 This is the situation nationally.
 Many thanks for your patience during this time.

 From Monday 17th of August, we have started offering appointments to children and adults who are considered high priority by our clinical team.
 We continue to work hard to ensure that all patients are seen in a timely way although we do expect significant delays over the coming months.
 The reasons for this are: